SamSaffron/dv/README.md

 #### Site Settings
 Use `dv config site_settings FILENAME.yaml` to apply Discourse site settings from a YAML file.
 Supports 1Password integration via `op://` references for sensitive values.

-#### Local proxy (NAME.localhost)
+#### Local proxy (NAME.dv.localhost)
-Run `dv config local-proxy` to build and start a small reverse proxy container (`dv-local-proxy` by default) that maps each new agent to `NAME.localhost` instead of host ports like `localhost:4201`.
+Run `dv config local-proxy` to build and start a small reverse proxy container (`dv-local-proxy` by default) that maps each new agent to `NAME.dv.localhost` instead of host ports like `localhost:4201`.
 By default, the proxy listens on localhost only (port 80 for HTTP, 2080 for admin API) for security.
 Use `--public` to bind to all network interfaces.
 Use `--https` to enable HTTPS on port 443 via a local mkcert certificate (HTTP will redirect to HTTPS).
 The proxy registers containers as you create/start them and injects hostname env vars so assets resolve correctly.
 Stop or remove the proxy container to go back to host-port URLs; only containers created while the proxy is running adopt the hostname.

 #### Claude Code Router (CCR)
 Use `dv config ccr` to bootstrap Claude Code Router presets via OpenRouter/OpenAI rankings.